RaHo4/innowise/readme.md

 1. clone the repository
 2. "npm install" to install all the missing dependencies
-3. run "npm run build" to build the app
-4. run "npm run start" to start the app
+3. run "npm run start" to start the app
-5. have fun
+4. have fun

 File structure: